 Who are Discouraged Workers?

-Discouraged workers represent individuals who have been actively looking for work but have given up due to feeling discouraged from consistent unemployment and failed efforts of looking for work opportunities.
+Discouraged workers are a group of individuals in an economy who have been actively looking for work but have given up due to feeling discouraged from consistent unemployment and failed efforts of looking for work opportunities.
 Also referred to as marginally attached to the labor force, discouraged workers are excluded when calculating the unemployment rate.

 Criteria for Classification